ahza64/project-00/README.md

 Technologies Used

 Using HTML, CSS, jQuery, an external API and javaScript object oriented programming (OOP), I've created a race game.
 The player objects, board objects and Avatar creations are created by the computer.
 There are no hard coded objects.
 Theoretically, you can create infinite player objects and board lengths (well, 52^52 number based on my random id generator).
-Unknowingly at the time, I created a rudimentary foundation for a non-sQL database.
+Unknowingly at the time, I created a rudimentary foundation for a NoSQL database.

 Existing Features